Elk Lake, just north of Victoria, at most times, is a glass-like flat calm, a giant azure puddle surrounded by green old-growth trees.

 But in late afternoon, the sun can disappear as the clouds roll in, and the wind can whip the calm surface into a frothy chop.
 And it was in these conditions that a friend who wished to remain anonymous (for reasons that will become clear) and I found ourselves as we arrived for our first kayak lesson.

 We have some previous experience kayaking.
-We had bought some small roto-molded kayaks earlier in the summer and we, along with our significant others, had made splashing about a regular event.
+We had bought some small roto-molded kayaks earlier in the summer and we had made splashing about a regular event.
 We’d gone to many of the local lakes, and had gone out on the ocean a few times, always being careful not to go on stormy days, and trying not to over-estimate our abilities.
 Kayaking on a lake is like playing in a bathtub, but on the ocean, it’s a whole different feeling.
 The ocean is constantly moving and shifting underneath you, wakes bounce you, and currents pull at you.